DrPeaboss/vst3-pas/Readme.md

 See `examples` directory, now only support Windows.

-In theory, FPC and Lazarus versions can easily support Linux and macOS, if you can help to support them and test, please make a PR.
+In theory, FPC and Lazarus versions can easily support Linux and macOS with some adapt.

 ## License